In Lab Engineering

 A range of services tailored to small and medium-sized businesses

-The Montpellier University Innovation Hub (PUI) offers a range of customized services designed to help small and medium-sized enterprises (SMEs) access the expertise of research laboratories and foster the creation of lasting partnerships between research institutions and businesses.
+The Montpellier University Innovation Hub (PUI) offers a range of customized services designed to facilitate SMEs’ access to the expertise of research laboratories and to foster the creation of lasting partnerships between research institutions and businesses.

-Proposed projects must demonstrate a concrete and sustainable opening of the platforms to businesses, as evidenced by an increase in contracts signed with industry partners over the course of the project.
+Proposed projects must demonstrate a concrete and sustainable opening of the platforms to businesses, as evidenced by an increase in the number of contracts signed with industrial partners over the course of the project.

 Target audience

-This program is intended for research units (UAR, UR, UMR), as well as technology platforms and service centers affiliated with the PUI’s research clusters and the departments of the FHU, the Montpellier and Nîmes University Hospitals, orthe Montpellier Cancer Institute, which are open to the broader socio-economic community and charge fees.
+This program is intended for research units (UAR, UR, UMR), as well as technology platforms and service centers affiliated with the PUI’s research clusters and the departments of the FHU, the Montpellier and Nîmes University Hospitals, orthe Montpellier Cancer Institute, that are open to the socio-economic sector and charge fees.

 The project must therefore be led by one of the founding members of the PUI.